-DCA encourages its clients to read this Brochure carefully and in its entirety and to contact us with any questions you can or will have.
+DCA encourages its clients to read this Brochure carefully and in its entirety and to contact us with any questions you may have.

 Pursuant to SEC Rules, DCA will ensure that its clients receive a summary of any material changes to this Brochure within 120 days of the close of DCA's fiscal year-end.
-Additionally, as DCA experiences material changes in the future, we will send you a summary of our "Material Changes" under separate cover.
+Additionally, as DCA experiences material changes in the future, the firm will send clients a summary of its "Material Changes" under separate cover.
 For more information about the firm, please visit www.dcafamilyoffice.com